-- All conductors that are at risk for physical damage must be protected by conduit, tape, or placed in a raceway. - Always check for existing electrical, plumbing, or other areas of potential damage prior to making cuts in structural surfaces or walls. - Do not mix AC and DC wiring in the same conduit or panel unless specifically approved/ designed for both AC and DC wiring.
-Where DC wiring must cross AC or vice-versa, try to make the wires at the crossing point 90° to one another. - Both AC and DC overcurrent protection must be provided as part of the installation. - The inverter requires a reliable negative and ground return path directly to the battery. - Use only copper wires with a minimum temperature rating of 90°C.
+- Always check for existing electrical, plumbing, or other areas of potential damage prior to making cuts in structural surfaces or walls. - Conductors at risk for physical damage must be protected (conduit, tape, or in raceway). • - Do not mix AC and DC wiring in the same conduit or panel unless specifically approved/ designed for both AC and DC wiring.
+Where DC wiring must cross AC or vice-versa, try to make the wires at the crossing point perpendicular (90 degrees) to one another. - Both AC and DC overcurrent protection must be provided as part of the installation. • - The inverter requires a reliable negative and ground return path directly to the battery.
+Use only copper wires with a minimum temperature rating of 90°C (194°F).

-2.3.3 Wire Routing
+2.3.3 Wire Routina

-Before connecting any wires, determine all wire routes to and from the inverter.
-Typical routing scenarios:

-- AC input wiring from the main AC panel to the inverter - AC input wiring from a generator (optional) to the inverter - DC input wiring from the batteries to the inverter - AC output wiring from the inverter to the AC sub-panel or to dedicated circuits - Battery Temperature Sensor cable from the inverter to the batteries - Remote control cable (optional) to the inverter - Ground wiring to and from the inverter

-2.3.4 Torque Requirements
+- Before connecting any wires, determine all wire routes to/from inverter.
+Typical routing scenarios: • AC input wiring from the main AC panel to the inverter - AC input wiring from a generator (optional) to the inverter • - DC input wiring from the batteries to the inverter - AC output wiring from the inverter to the AC sub-panel or to dedicated circuits - Battery Temperature Sensor cable from the inverter to the batteries - Remote control cable (optional) to the inverter • - Ground wiring to and from the inverter - 2.3.4 Torque Requirements - 13.6 to 16.3 N-m (10 to 12 ft lbf).